New research provides important clues for the evolution of human behavior.

 Western lowland gorillas are difficult to track on foot because they live in dense forests.
 Instead, the scientists followed eight groups of gorillas using a network of cameras placed at 36 feeding “hotspots” across a 60km² area of the Odzala-Kokoua National Park in the Republic of Congo.

 It was previously thought that gorillas were non-territorial, due to the overlap of home ranges and their tolerance of other groups.
-This is markedly different to chimpanzees, which display extreme territorial-based violence.
+This is markedly different from chimpanzees, which display extreme territorial-based violence.

 However, this new research discovered that gorillas display more nuanced behaviors, and their movements are strongly influenced by the location of their neighbors — they are less likely to feed at a site visited by another group that day — and the distance from the center of their neighbors’ home range.